-And since Zynga is the publisher behind this Harry Potter puzzle game, you know you’ve got quality backing there too.
+And since Zynga (of Words With Friends fame) is the publisher behind this Harry Potter puzzle game, you know you’ve got quality backing there too.
 But, if you find it’s not for you, our guide for how to delete a Zynga account might come in handy.

 Pokemon Cafe Mix

 If you love Pokemon but you’re not as inspired to trek around town for Pokemon Go, Pokemon Cafe Mix might be more your cup of tea.
 The free puzzle game for Android is super cute, as you might expect from a Pokemon title.
 Connect identical Pokemon together with a swirling motion, solve increasingly complex puzzles, and expand the offerings at your burgeoning cafe.
 The art style is super adorable!

 If you want to play a truly mind-bending puzzle game for Android, try hocus.
 This game tasks you with leading a cube down a puzzling path toward an end goal.
 The cube will roll toward whichever direction you press or tap your screen.
 It sounds simple at first, but there are two factors that will keep you on your toes:

 The game determines in which directions you can move before each level.

 You need to plan your movements and ignore what your eyes are telling you to clear each level in one of the best free Android puzzle games out there.